Battle of Korsun–Cherkassy: Assessment

 The Soviet performance was also beset by errors.
 Soviet intelligence on German forces in the pocket was faulty in overestimating their strength.
-At the same time, the Soviets underestimated German capability for a counterattack and hurriedly moved more forces forward to bolster the strength of their encircling rings.
+At the same time, the Soviets underestimated German capability to counterattack and hurriedly moved more forces forward to bolster the strength of their encircling rings.
 The Soviet air force was unable to significantly hinder the German aerial resupply effort.
 Ultimately, the encircling forces were unable to prevent a German breakout, allowing a significant portion of the trapped Germans to escape.
 Given the initial circumstances of the battle, the degree of Soviet losses makes it clear that while the Soviets won at Korsun, it was a victory that came at a high price.

 Soviet sources and testimonials from the front line assert that the total loss in German men was catastrophic, with estimates collected from mass graves and the battlefield accounting for roughly 55,000 dead and 18,000 German prisoners from the encircled formations alone.
 German sources differ on total losses, holding that of the 60,000 men originally inside the pocket, the number had shrunk to less than 50,000 by 16 February.
 45,000 of these took part in the breakout, resulting in 27,703 German soldiers and 1,063 Russian auxiliaries breaking out unscathed.
 Total casualties killed, wounded or missing, were claimed at 31,000, yet these numbers do not count losses from the rescuing forces.
 German official documents listed total escapees as 40,423, including the wounded flown out of the pocket and evacuated from Lysyanka.
 While there were claims that "roughly two out of three" encircled men succeeding in escaping the pocket, "almost one third of their men [were either] dead or wounded."